-The Government approved the Indicative Business Case (IBC) which narrows down the options to two preferred ones; a new Dunedin Hospital to be built or on a new city site yet to be selected or on Southern District Health Board land at Wakari.
+The Government will build the new Hospital on a central city site yet to be selected.
 The build is estimated to be completed in seven to 10 years.

 See the Indicative Business Case (pdf, 1.9 MB).
 The IBC contains some redactions for reasons of commercial sensitivity.

 The Ministry of Health is now working closely with the Southern Partnership Group and Southern District Health Board on the Detailed Business Case for the redevelopment of Dunedin Hospital.
-The Detailed Business Case will agree the preferred option and cover the detailed design, procurement, and construction phases of the project.
+The Detailed Business Case will cover the detailed design, procurement, and construction phases of the project.

-In September 2016, the Ministers of Health and Finance approved the Strategic Assessment (PDF, 1.5 MB) for the redevelopment of Dunedin Hospital.
-The document sets out a compelling case for investment in Dunedin’s hospital facilities.
-It shows that deteriorating and inflexible facilities are impacting on the quality of care to Southern communities.
+The Strategic Assessment (PDF, 1.5 MB) for the redevelopment of Dunedin Hospital sets out the case for investment in Dunedin’s hospital facilities.
+It shows deteriorating and inflexible facilities are impacting on the quality of care to Southern communities.
 The report also shows Southern DHB faces a number of challenges due to its size, location and demographics, including low population growth and an ageing population.

-The project is a once-in-a-generation opportunity to build modern and sustainable healthcare services and facilities to meet the needs of the Southern community over the next 40-50 years.
+The project will ensure modern and sustainable healthcare services and facilities to meet the needs of the Southern community over the next 40-50 years.